gardenlinux/gardenlinux-nvidia-installer/docs/nvidia_driver_with_custom_kernel.md

 CONFIG_DEVICE_PRIVATE=y
 ```

-## Network configuration
+## Network Configuration

-In order to run big llm models, mtu must be set to 9216 for all the interfaces
+To run large LLM models, the MTU must be set to 9216 on all interfaces.

-## Memlock limit
+## Memlock Limit

-In order to support llm models, memlimit has to be bigger
+To support LLM workloads, the memory lock limit must be set to unlimited:

 ```bash
 /etc/systemd/system/containerd.service.d/override.conf